Hematoxylin Stain, Gill

 -

 - Stain with Hematoxylin Stain, Gill of choice.
-Staining time may vary depending upon the solution strength and intended purpose.
+Staining time will vary depending upon solution strength and intended purpose.

 -